sfence/hades_revisited/mods/hades_farming/README.txt

+-- Hades Farming.
--- Modified for Hades in 2015 by Glünggi
+-- Based on farming mod from Minetest Game, modified for -- Minetest Hades in 2015 by Glünggi.
--- add some more plants and chance some source
+-- All files not mentioned below are licensed under WTFPL.

+ORIGINAL README FOLLOWS:

 Minetest 0.4 mod: farming
 =========================